 But about 1350 AD this warmer weather ended and there was instead a period of colder weather called the Little Ice Age.
-Sailing from Greenland to Norway got harder with more danger from floating ice, and the Vikings slowly stopped trading with the Inuit.
-The Vikings abandoned their last settlement in Greenland about 1408 AD, just as the Inuit finished conquering Greenland from the Tuniit.
+Sailing from Greenland to Norway got harder with more danger from floating ice.
+At the same time, North Africans started to trade more with West Africa, where they could get higher quality elephant ivory.
+The Vikings slowly stopped trading with the Inuit.
+The Vikings abandoned their last settlement in Greenland soon after 1408 AD, just as the Inuit finished conquering Greenland from the Tuniit.
 Now there was nobody to sell Inuit furs and ivory to anymore, and no way to buy any more iron knives and spears.